delftswa2017/desosa2017/junit5/chapter.md

 ### Module Structures
 Due to the size of JUnit 5,
 the code has been split into four *sub-projects* <a href="#16">[16]</a>
-and each of these consist of multiple *modules*.
+and each of these consists of multiple *modules*.
 Modules are parts of the code base that are related to each other and are therefore grouped together.
 A sub-project is a group of these modules that are related and are therefore grouped together.